wyhaines/docs-test/docs/learn/subnets/overview.md

 **Subnets** are independent networks that can safely exchange transactions with each other.

-They can come in various forms:

-- Blockchains developed with a Topos [DevKit](/build/overview#devkits)
-- Networks which are not blockchains (_available in future iterations_)

 Using future UCI client implementations, subnets from any platform will be able to exchange cross-subnet transactions in the Topos ecosystem.

 :::tip Info